 - Departing: With the same rental car, we drove from Bend back to San Francisco (where we actually live).

-PACKING LIST FOR BEND, OREGON
+ESSENTIAL PACKING LIST FOR BEND, OREGON

 Aside from the normal clothing you’d pack for any regular trip, here are the things I’d recommend you not leave home without: